 Kaspersky Rescue Disk (270 MB) - How to create and use Kaspersky Rescue Disk

 Avira Rescue CD (250 MB) - How to create and use Avira Rescue CD

 Dr.Web LiveCD (230 MB) - How to create and use Dr.Web Live CD

 If the rescue CD doesn't work, follow the instructions mentioned above in the Expert Analysis section.

 Your computer should be completely cleaned of all malware after following this guide.
 If you believe your computer is still infected, seek professional help to remove the malware.
-If you like this guide, please share it or leave a comment.
-If you wish to make a donation, please visit this page.

 Once your computer is free from malicious software, keep it that way!
 Follow this security checklist step by step.